 Table 2 shows the potential practice changes that a grower may undertake in the transition from one management class to another management class.
 It has also been assumed that the grower changes from narrow rows (1.5m) to wider rows (1.8-2.0m) in the process of implementing controlled traffic as the move is made from C class to B class.
-The changes listed will vary for each farming business and largely depend on soil type, farm size, machinery, access to contractors and individual circumstances.
+The changes listed will vary for every individual business depending on their soil type, farm size, machinery, access to contractors, and individual circumstances.